 Vitamin B12 stops pins and needles

-My doctor said the pins and needles sensations in my feet came from my vitamin B12 deficiency.
+My doctor said pins and needles sensation in my feet came from vitamin B12 deficiency.
 I’m sure he was right.
-The pins and needles feelings reduced as I had B12 replacement and finally they stopped altogether.
+The pins and needles feeling reduced as I had B12 replacement and finally stopped altogether.

 Vitamin B12, Back Pain and Magnesium

-2005 ~ Now that I’m beginning to get over the tetanus I got last year (2004) when I hadn’t had a tetanus shot for 30 years, I am keenly aware of serious, debilitating pain in my back, similar to that I had prior to B12 replacement.
+2005 ~ Now that I’m getting over the tetanus I got last year (2004) when I hadn’t had a tetanus shot for 30 years, I am keenly aware of debilitating pain in my back, similar to that prior to my B12 replacement.

 Here’s the crunch.
 All these years I thought the pain in my back pain went away because I had cyanocobalamin injections i.e. B12 replacement.

-At the time I bought the cheap K-Mart brand of magnesium, which I expect was Magnesium Oxide, just as the cheap Wal*Mart brand is the Oxide form today.
+At the time I bought the cheap K-Mart magnesium, which I expect was Magnesium Oxide, just as the cheap Wal*Mart brand is the Oxide form today.

 Inadvertently stopped taking Magnesium

-Tetanus ~ When gardening becomes life threatening ~ When I got tetanus, which is a very unpleasant disease, to say the least, I stopped taking magnesium because I could no longer control my own diet ~ I was too sick to make meals and my meals were delivered by Kitchen Angels.
-Previously I had eaten a lot of milk products, like cheese and yogurt, and each time I’d eaten a milk product I’d taken magnesium so as not to get headaches or bone spurs from the large amounts of calcium.
+Tetanus ~ When gardening becomes life threatening ~ When I got tetanus, a very unpleasant disease, I stopped taking magnesium because I was too sick to cook so Kitchen Angels delivered my meals.
+Previously I’d eaten a lot of cheese and yogurt, and each time I had some I took magnesium so as not to get headaches or bone spurs from the large amounts of calcium.

-I have not had much magnesium during the last year, while at the same time I have had a lot of cobalamin (B12).
-Therefore, if it were the cobalamin which reduced my back pain, I should not have any back pain now.
+Now, I’ve not had much magnesium this last year, while at the same time I’ve had a lot of B12.
+If it were the B12 which reduced my back pain, I shouldn’t have any back pain now.
 But I do.

-When I had this realization, the day before yesterday, on September 28, 2005, I immediately decided that I needed to go back to taking magnesium with calcium-containing-food, and to get a lot more cheese and yogurt into my diet so that I would in fact be taking more magnesium.
+When I had this realization on September 28, 2005, I decided I needed to go back to taking magnesium with calcium foods, and to eat a lot more cheese and yogurt so that I would in fact be taking more magnesium.